J & J SNACK FOODS SCHEDULES SECOND QUARTER CONFERENCE CALL

-/EIN News/ -- PENNSAUKEN, N.J., March 28, 2023 (GLOBE NEWSWIRE) -- J & J Snack Foods Corp.
-(NASDAQ: JJSF) announced today that its conference call to discuss second quarter 2023 financial results is scheduled for Tuesday May 2nd at 10:00 am Eastern time.
+PENNSAUKEN, N.J., March 28, 2023 (GLOBE NEWSWIRE) -- J & J Snack Foods Corp.
+JJSF announced today that its conference call to discuss second quarter 2023 financial results is scheduled for Tuesday May 2nd at 10:00 am Eastern time.

 Conference call participants should pre-register by clicking on this Registration Link to receive the dial-in number and a personal PIN, which are required to access the conference call.